itd-jmo/itd-jmo/README.md

-Hi I'm Jake Morris working for Meisterplan
+# About me
+Part of Team integration, working on Meisterplan